Republic Republic

 Active investor

-about 4 years ago
+almost 6 years ago

 Great concept!
 Will save the buyer and seller a lot.
 I see your company going far.
 Looking forward to taking the journey with you.

-Profile picture of Loren Roseth
+Profile picture of Donald Roseth

-Loren Roseth
+Donald Roseth

 Active investor

-about 4 years ago
+almost 6 years ago

 I believe it's time to change the antiquated way we do so many things, and real estate transactions is one.
 Things in the 21st Century should be getting easier for consumers and Simple Showing is working to make that happen.